kalberto/canoe_test/README.md

 php artisan key:generate
 ```

-## Docker
+## Running Docker

 This project contains a docker configuration to make it easier to run it.
-If you don't have docker installed follow the instructions at [Get Docker](https://docs.docker.com/get-docker/).

 To run the docker and keep the process open, displaying logs:
 ```bash